mathigatti/magenta-piano-duet-api/README.md

 You need to provide general details like tempo and length of the prediction to the AI, also the previous notes you want the machine to continue (if any).

+**Note**: If you use the free public endpoint it might take a few seconds to start (it goes to sleep during inactivity) after that it should have a good time response.

 ### The input data should look like this

 ```python